shaghayeghsoudi/Battenberg_customized/README.md

 November 2021

 Two new arguments (min_rho and max_rho) have added to the battenberg_wgs.R script.
 This is useful for cases where we have a good prediction about the range of purity in our sample which can be obtained from DPclust package.
-The original battenberg searchs for the purity from the minimum of 0.1 to the maximium of 1 and sometimes overstimate or understimate purity.
+The original battenberg searchs for the purity from the minimum of 0.1 to the maximium of 1 and sometimes overstimates or understimates purity.
+Having a range is very useful to avoid over-under stimating purity.

 --------------------------------------------------------------------------
 # Battenberg